WalterKruger/SSE2-Complete/docs/operations/get_msb.md

 # Get most significant bit of each element (movemask)

-Gathers the most significant bit of each vector element and pack them into a scalar bit array.
+Gathers the most significant bit of each vector element and packs them into a scalar bit array (integer).

 ## Signature